Rick Darling: 1978–79 Ashes

 Darling's finest Test innings was 91 against England at Sydney in the 4th Test.
-He helped Australia to a first innings lead but they collapsed in the second innings (Darling made 13; it was Wood's turn to be run out) and lost badly.
+Bill O'Reilly called the batsman's performance "top class.
+A few weeks ago this young man was performing like an undisiplined yet talented apprentice who had not mastered the basic lessons on self control...
+Since then, he has matured incredibly."
+Darling helped Australia to a first innings lead but they collapsed in the second innings (Darling made 13; it was Wood's turn to be run out) and lost badly, meaning England retained the Ashes.
+O'Reilly bemoaned Darling's second innings dismissal calling it "a depressing loss of concentration."

-Darling was injured in a fielding mishap.
+Darling was injured in a fielding mishap playing for South Australia against an invitational eleven.
 "I just could not hold a bat", he said.
 "Frankly I don't think I'll be able to play again for at least a week".
 This saw him omitted for a one-day match against England (he was replaced by Andrew Hilditch).
 However he kept his place for the fifth test.

-It was the next match for which Darling is perhaps most famous though, as he was struck on the chest by a delivery that lifted viciously from fast bowler Bob Willis.
+It was this match for which Darling is perhaps most famous, as he was struck on the chest by a delivery that lifted viciously from fast bowler Bob Willis.
 The blow caused Darling's chewing gum to become lodged in his throat, and he collapsed on the pitch, not breathing.
-English spinner John Emburey was first on the scene, and thumped Darling on the chest, allowing him to breathe again.
-Umpire Max O'Connell then provided mouth-to-mouth resuscitation, and Darling was taken off the field:
+Umpire Max O'Connell and SACA physiotherapist Michael Mason moved Darling's tongue forward and removed gum.
+"He was in agony, grasping for breath and almost unconscious when I got to him," said Mason.
+Darling was taken off the field to send to hospital: